Kara4Sea/stock-analysis/README.md

 # Stock Analysis
-An analysis of client stocks
+An analysis of client stocks using VBA
 ## Overview of Project
 ### Purpose
-The purpose of this analysis is to determine the performance of thirteen stocks in the client's portfolio.
+The purpose of this analysis is to determine the performance of twelve stocks in the client's portfolio.
 The total daily volume and return percentage are calculated to evaluate each stock.
 ## Results
 ### 2017 vs 2018 Performance
 2017 saw far greater returns than 2018.
-All of the client's stocks in 2017 had positive returns, with DQ at the largest return of 199.4%.
+All but one of the client's stocks in 2017 had positive returns, with DQ at the largest return of 199.4%.
 One stock saw a negative return in 2017, TERP at -7.2%.

 In 2018 all but two stocks had negative returns.
 DQ, which had the highest return in 2017, fell dramatically to -62.6%.
 TERP remained to reflect negative returns in 2018 with slight improvement with returns at -5.0%.
 ENHP and RUN were the only stocks with positive returns in 2018.
 RUN showed improvement with a return of 5.5% in 2017, which grew to 84.0% in 2018.
 While ENPH decreased from 129.5% in 2017 to 81.9% in 2018.